 Strawberry and Brown Butter Shortcake

-2 pounds (6 cups) strawberries, hulled & quartered (if large)
+- 2 pounds (6 cups) strawberries, hulled and quartered (if large)

-3. Brown the butter: Melt butter over medium-high heat.
+- Brown the butter: In a small sauce pan, melt the butter over medium high heat.
 Simmer, whisking constantly, until butter is a golden-amber color and smells nutty, about 4 to 6 minutes (you'll begin to see browned bits floating in the bottom of the pan).
 Reduce heat if it's boiling too rapidly.
 Watch the butter closely as it turns from browned to burnt rather quickly.
 Remove from heat and let cool.

 - Prepare the pan: Preheat the oven to 350 degrees F. Place 9 or 10-inch cake pan on parchment paper, trace a circle and cut out.
 Spray the pan with nonstick spray, then place the round piece of parchment into the bottom of the pan and spray one more time.
 Sprinkle a couple of spoonfuls of flour into the pan, tap and coat bottom and sides of the pan and discard any excess flour.